Getting Drinking Water from the Sea

 by B. Sharper

-Pure Water Gazette numerical wizard Bee Sharper rolls out some numbers on sea water desalination.
+Pure Water Gazette numerical wizard Bee Sharper rolls out some numbers on production of fresh water by sea water desalination.

 Approximate number of desalination plants in the world as of 2013 — 17,200.